CHAPTER ONE

 We found the ticket room, inevitably at the furthest point from where we were and up many stairs.
 If you do travel these routes, be warned there are a lot of steps and not many lifts, travelling light is recommended, We asked about trains to Lviv.
 She shook her head and said we must go through passport control first.
 Ah, so no ticket here?
 Passport check and then a ticket?
 Yes she nodded.

 Passport control was entirely at the other end, near where we started so back down the stairs and along we trundled.
-There was a huge queue for passport control though we were told it was short compared to normal.
-After about half an hour as we got nearer to the offices, we got chatting with a lady near us.
+By now there was a huge queue for passport control though we were told it was short compared to normal.
+After about half an hour, we got chatting with a lady near us.
 She was surprised we didn't have a train ticket, 'you must get that first' she said. 😕 We hovered, not really wanting to leave our spot so I went online to try and buy a ticket, but just as I was about to buy, the train that would be leaving in an hour, vanished from the screen and the lady also moved to her destination.
 We went to passport check and mine was fine, yet Dmytro had a problem, where was his residence pass?
-I could hear him say, 'I am a British Citizen' and knew there was trouble.
+I could hear him say with indignation, 'I am a British Citizen' and knew there was trouble.
 I was called over, I explained all was fine with me so what was different with Dmytro.
 A conversation then developed between the chap that checked me through and the lady who was checking Dmytro.
-We were then allowed to the other side of the barrier where a large train was boarding.
+Then we were waved through the barrier where a large train was boarding.
 However, we had no ticket. 😳

 I honestly am amazed at that guard's patience with us and how she managed to check passengers boarding in between helping us buy tickets.
-As we walked away to wait for boarding of our train, I went back and gave her a fridge magnet that I had in my handbag.
-It was from Grantown on Spey and depicted a Highland Cow, it read 'Nobody is Perfect but being Scottish is Close Enough'.
+As we walked away to wait for boarding of our train, I ran back and gave her a Scottish fridge magnet.
+It was from Grantown-on-Spey and depicted a Highland Cow, it read 'Nobody is Perfect but being Scottish is Close Enough'.
 I should change that to 'Ukrainian'.

 On the train, we were once again at the last carriage and we were on the last cabin in the carriage!
-It was perfect, we had the cabin to ourselves and each carriage seems to have its own guard to help and bring tea.
+It was perfect, we had the cabin to ourselves and each carriage had its own guard to help and bring tea.

 The tea was served in spectacular glass & metal mugs, including decorated metal spoons.
 I should do another post about all the toilets we have visited, an amazing range but on this train it wasn't like the little toilets back home but a proper room with the necessary facilities.